BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 #### Android with Forms

 For Android add the call to the onCreate of either your Application class or the first Activity you start.
-This just creates the singleton object on Android with the appropriate app key but does not make any server requests
+This just creates the singleton object on Android with the appropriate app key but does not make any server requests.
+Note also the addition of OnNewIntent.
+This is needed to get the latest link identifier when the app is opened from the background by following a deep link.

 ```csharp
 protected override void OnCreate (Bundle savedInstanceState)